Associate Dean for Undergraduate Academic Affairs

 Four common characteristics are prevalent among students who are attracted to engineering and applied sciences.
 First, engineering and applied sciences students possess a strong desire to make a difference in the world and to shape the future.
 Second, all show an interest in problem-solving - not only to know how something works, but why.
 Third, engineering and applied sciences students possess a degree of technical aptitude - the ability to think in mathematical and scientific terms - which, fourth, is coupled with a strong interest in mathematics and the sciences.

 Undergraduate programs offered by the College of Engineering and Applied Sciences prepare graduates for immediately productive careers and for continued professional practice in industry.
-A survey of graduates indicated WMU engineering alumni held positions of president, vice president, owner, plant manager, chief engineer, senior design engineer, sales manager, lawyer, and doctor.
+Alumni of the WMU College of Engineering and Applied Sciences work in some of the most well-known and innovative companies around the work, holding positions of president, vice president, owner, plant manager, chief engineer, senior design engineer, sales manager, lawyer, and doctor.

-Students interested in advanced studies in engineering and applied sciences may pursue at WMU a Master of Science in Computer Science, Engineering Management, Manufacturing Engineering, or Paper and Printing Science; or a Master of Science in Engineering in Aerospace Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Industrial Engineering, and Mechanical Engineering.
-Additionally, the College of Engineering offers the Doctor of Philosophy in Computer Science, Electrical and Computer Engineering, Evaluation, Industrial Engineering, Mechanical Engineering, Paper and Printing Science, and in Engineering and Applied Sciences.
+Students interested in advanced studies in engineering and applied sciences may pursue Master of Science degrees in Computer Science, Engineering Management, Manufacturing Engineering, or Paper and Printing Science; or a Master of Science in Engineering in Aerospace Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Industrial Engineering, and Mechanical Engineering at WMU.
+Accelerated Master’s programs, which allow high-achieving students to double count some credits towards both their undergraduate and master’s degree are available in many disciplines.
+For more information see wmich.edu/engineer/academics/accelerated.
+Additionally, the College offers the Doctor of Philosophy in Civil Engineering, Computer Science, Electrical and Computer Engineering, Engineering and Applied Sciences, Industrial Engineering, Mechanical Engineering, and Paper and Printing Science.

 Graduation Requirements - Bachelor of Science in Engineering